 Simply put, the “elect of God” are those whom God has predestined to salvation.
-They are called the “elect” because that word denotes the concept of choosing.
-Every four years in the U.S., we "elect" a President—i.e., we choose who will serve in that office.
+They are called the “elect” because that word denotes “determining beforehand,” “ordaining,” “deciding ahead of time.”
+Every four years in the U.S., we “elect” a President—i.e., we choose who will serve in that office.
 The same goes for God and those who will be saved; God chooses those who will be saved.
 These are the elect of God.

-As it stands, the concept of God electing those who will be saved isn’t controversial.
+As it stands, the concept of God electing those who will be saved (predestination) isn’t controversial.
+It is a biblical truth (John 6:44, Romans 8:28-30, Ephesians 1:4-5).
 What is controversial is how and in what manner God chooses those who will be saved.
-Throughout church history, there have been two main views on the doctrine of election (or predestination).
+Throughout church history, there have been two main views on the doctrine of election.
 One view, which we will call the prescient or foreknowledge view, teaches that God, through His omniscience, knows those who will in the course of time choose of their own free will to place their faith and trust in Jesus Christ for their salvation.
 On the basis of this divine foreknowledge, God elects these individuals “before the foundation of the world” (Ephesians 1:4).
-This view is held by the majority of American evangelicals.

 The difference boils down to this: who has the ultimate choice in salvation—God or man?
 In the first view (the prescient view), man has control; his free will is sovereign and becomes the determining factor in God’s election.
 God can provide the way of salvation through Jesus Christ, but man must choose Christ for himself in order to make salvation real.
 Ultimately, this view diminishes the biblical understanding of God's sovereignty.
 This view puts the Creator's provision of salvation at the mercy of the creature; if God wants people in heaven, He has to hope that man will freely choose His way of salvation.
 In reality, the prescient view of election is no view of election at all, because God is not really choosing—He is only confirming.
 It is man who is the ultimate chooser.